Ajax midfielder stable after collapsing in pre-season friendly

 The incident comes a little over a month after Ivory Coast international Cheick Tiote collapsed in training with Chinese club Beijing Enterprises and died on June 5.

-(Reporting by Nick Said; Editing by Robin Pomeroy)
+Reporting by Nick Said; Editing by Robin Pomeroy